axelpale/yamdog/API.md

     - earmark
       - string, the earmark signature to look for in the comment blocks to include to the documentation.
 The earmark is usually the module name like `mylib`.
 It does not need to match the real package name but it must match the signature used in the comments.
     - title
       - optional string, the document title and main heading.
+Default is `'API Documentation'`.
     - intro
       - optional string, the introduction paragraph.
-Default ''.
+Default is `''`.
     - decorators
       - array of decorator functions.
-Default [].
+Default is `[]`.
     - silent
       - boolean.
 Disable console output.
-Default false.
+Default is `false`.

 <a name="yamdogparse"></a>
 ## yamdog.parse(mod)